survivejs/webpack-book/manuscript/appendices/02_configuring_hmr.md

 {pagebreak}

-If you implement configuration like above without implementing the client interface, you will most likely end up with an error like this:
+If you implement configuration like above without implementing the client interface, you will most likely end up with an error:

 ![No refresh](images/no-refresh.png)